deezitheviper/QuoteHut-MERN/README.md

-# QuoteHut - a full stack social platform where users can make and share picture qoutes
+# QuoteSutra - a full stack social platform where users can make and share picture qoutes

 The MERN stack version of my original build with React and Sanity [QuoteSutra](https://github.com/deezitheviper/QuoteSutra--Sanity-Backend)